 There are three values that characterize Fellows.
 They are inscribed on the medallion that Fellows receive at graduation.
-The values are humility, community and fidelity, and they are the focus of Welcome Week for Fellows.
+The values are humility, community, and fidelity, and they are the focus of Welcome Week for Fellows.
 You are encouraged to embody these values throughout your Baylor Experience and to explore the topics with other students and the directors.

-Fellows take a foreign language, usually to a point of proficiency, and many complete a major or minor in a foreign language.
+Music Performance.
+A majority of Fellows take a foreign language, usually to a point of proficiency, and many complete a major or minor in a foreign language.
 Fifty-two percent plan to study abroad.